 Are you going to college or university?

 College is different from university in Canada.
-These are two types of post-secondary education programs normally taken after graduating from high school.
+They are the two types of post-secondary education programs taken after graduating from high school.

 What is post-secondary education?

-High school is called secondary education in Canada.
-So, studies beyond high school are called post-secondary.
+Studies beyond high school are called post-secondary education.
 Students take a program to earn:

 - Apprenticeship or trades certificate or diploma (including ‘centres de formation professionelle’)